 Historically, the role of marketing has been to bring in sales leads for new business.
-This handoff from marketing -- which captures leads, nurtures them and qualifies them as someone who is considered "sales ready" -- to sales is something that many organizations follow as their standard operating procedures.
+This handoff from marketing -- which captures leads, nurtures them and qualifies them as "sales ready" -- to sales is something that many organizations follow as their standard operating procedures.
 These activities are generally done within silos, with little communication or follow-up between teams.

 Buyers have changed over time, and they are in more control than ever.
 They are digitally driven, more socially connected, on the move with their mobile devices and empowered to research solutions to their problems.

-Sales is still at the front line between the organization and its prospects.
-They are prospecting, having one-on-one conversations, and have direct feedback to the pain points, barriers and decision-making habits of their customers.
-This information can be invaluable to a marketing team deciding how to target campaigns to specific audiences and address prospect needs instead of just selling to them.
+Sales is still at the front line between the organization and its potential customers.
+They are prospecting, having one-on-one conversations, and have direct feedback to the pain points, barriers and decision-making habits of their existing customers.
+This information can be invaluable to a marketing department deciding how to target campaigns to specific audiences and address prospect needs instead of just selling to them.

-Aligning sales and marketing strategies can also have a direct impact on business growth, where there is a reduction in costs and an increase in revenue.
+Aligning a sales strategy and marketing strategy can also have a direct effect on business growth, leading to a reduction in costs and an increase in revenue.

 Open lines of communication.
 Marketing and sales should meet regularly as individual teams, with representatives attending the respective sales and marketing team meetings.
-This gives the marketing team a better idea of the goals that sales is trying to hit and gives sales some insight into the campaigns, strategies and tactics that marketing is doing to get qualified candidates.
+This effective communication gives the marketing team a better idea of sales goals and gives sales better insight into marketing tactics, marketing campaigns and marketing strategies.

 Provide sales enablement resources.
-The one question that prospects always ask on a sales call is, "Can you please send me some of your literature?"
-By organizing all sales enablement content, sales representatives can quickly access what a prospect is asking for.
+The marketing team is responsible for creating content to promote a brand -- and that includes marketing resources for the sales team.
+One question that prospects always ask on sales calls is, "Can you please send me some of your literature?"
+By organizing all sales enablement content, sales people can quickly access what a prospect is asking for.
 This content includes:

-Brand sales team members.
+Help sales team establish credibility.
 Good sales representatives know how to build their own brands.
-Since prospects often view sales teams as thought leaders, businesses might consider having their marketing content teams ghost write some blogs for sales.
+Because prospective customers often view sales teams as thought leaders, businesses might consider having their marketing content teams ghostwrite some blogs for sales.
 This will help establish more credibility and authority between sales representatives and their prospects.
 Marketing can also create some sample copy or ideas for social media posts that the sales team can publish to their accounts as a way to create more activity on those channels.